amgrubb/amgrubb.github.io/_pages/definitions.md

 **Actors** are used to group together a network of intentions.
 In the above example Student and College are actors

 **Evidence Pairs** are the basis for evaluating the satisfaction of goal models.
-They consist of evidence for the satsfaction of intentions, as well as evidence against satisfaction of an intention.
-This provides an interesting possibility for evidence for satsfaction as well as evidence against, creating a conflict.
+They consist of evidence for the satisfaction of intentions, as well as evidence against satisfaction of an intention.
+This provides an interesting possibility for evidence for satisfaction as well as evidence against, creating a conflict.

-**Functions** can be assinged to intentions to dictate how its evidence pairs evolve over time after a single path has been simulated.
+**Functions** can be assigned to intentions to dictate how its evidence pairs evolve over time after a single path has been simulated.

 **TROPOS**